vipm-io/caraya/README.md

 Suite tells Caraya that the test suite has completed executing.
 Caraya passes the outcome of the whole test suite in the error wire of the Destroy Test Suite i.e. if any of the tests failed the error output would contain an error.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

+To contribute to Caraya, you will need 32-bit LabVIEW 2009 SP1 professional development environment.

+## Credits

+Caraya is an open source project maintained by [JKI](http://jki.net).

+## License

+Caraya is distributed under the open source three clause BSD license providing everyone right to use and distribute both souce code and compiled versions of Caraya.
+See LICENSE.md file for details.